 Diane Anderson has worked in the social services arena for over 30 years and is a firm believer that finding our purpose leads to a life of peace and joy, devoid of fear, jealousy, and competitiveness.
 Her academic degrees include a BA in psychology and MBA from the University of Phoenix.
 She is also an Ordained Minister, New York State Chaplain and a Certified Recovery Peer Advocate (CRPA).
 She also holds additional certificates in Mental Health First Aid for Youth and Adults, Motivational Interviewing, Case Management, Life Coach, Therapeutic Art Therapy, Cognitive Behavioral Therapy (CBT), Child / Adolescent Counseling and Post Traumatic Stress Disorder (PTSD).
 Drawing from her professional and lived experience, Diane Anderson is passionate about helping others strategize to discover and become their best unique self.

-Meet Me At The Crossroads, uses evidence-based counseling techniques, lived experiences, and biblical principles to assist people in the process of facing and dealing with life issues/challenges that have impacted their mental, emotional, psychological, and spiritual well being.
+Meet Me At The Crossroads, uses evidence-based counseling techniques, lived experiences, and biblical principles to assist people in the process of facing and dealing with life issues/trauma that have impacted their mental, emotional, psychological, and spiritual well being.
 We provide active listening, counseling (Stages of Change), motivational talk and encouragement, empowerment strategies, prayer/salvation, mentoring, informational/therapeutic workshops, resource/informational materials, advocacy and referrals.

 The Lord has commissioned me as He did to the Prophet Ezekiel in 37:4, saying prophesy to these dry bones on the earth.
 I believe if we get into the positions that God has created for us, we will make a powerful impact on the world.”
 Diane Anderson